MundoAndino Home : Andes Chile Guide at Mundo Andino

 Valparaiso bombardment

-The Valparaiso bombardment was an episode of the Chincha Islands War, in which the Spanish fleet shelled, burned and destroyed the port of Valparaiso, Chile.
+The Bombardment of Valparaiso (31 March 1866) happened during the Chincha Islands War, when a Spanish fleet shelled, burned and destroyed the undefended port of Valparaiso and the Chilean merchant fleet.

-After the indecisive Battle of Abtao on February 7, 1866, Rear Admiral Casto Mendez Nunez decided to take punitive action against South American ports.
-When the Chilean government ordered that vessels communicating with the Spanish fleet should not be allowed to enter Chilean ports, Mendez Nunez first target became the undefended Chilean port of Valparaiso.
+After the humiliating defeat at the Battle of Papudo and the indecisive Battle of Abtao, Rear Admiral Casto Mendez Nunez was ordered to take punitive action against South American ports.
+When the Chilean government ordered that vessels communicating with the Spanish fleet should not be allowed to enter Chilean ports, Mendez Nunez's first target became the most important and undefended Chilean city of Valparaiso.

 Trivia